MECH5080-Project-164/VineSystem/README.md

 ## Raspbian

 Mostly, we use Raspbian as it is out of the box.
-We have only made a change to the `/boot/firmware/config.txt` file to enable the camera and another to enable the external PCIe port.
+We edit `/boot/firmware/config.txt` file to enable the camera and another to enable the external PCIe port.
 The file was modified as such:

 ```bash
 - camera_auto_detect=1